Leadwerks/Documentation/Lua/Tables.md

 	Print(t[n])
 end
 ```
 And that's all there is to it!
-Now you know the basics of how to store your game's information.
+Now you know how to store your game's information in an easy-to-access manner.

 ## Conclusion